Maryland Court Records

 Examples of misdemeanors in Maryland include:

-- Possession of marijuana or other controlled substance
+- Possession of marijuana or other controlled substances

 - Theft of property or services valued at less than $1,000